Justin Hill: MO Lawmaker at Pro-Trump DC Capitol Attack Jan. 6

 Hill’s official Twitter account is either deleted or suspended.
 The Missouri House Democratic Campaign Committee condemned Hill’s actions on Wednesday, and openly called for his resignation: “Any elected official who skips taking their oath of office to the Missouri Constitution in order to support insurrection is not fit for office.”

-Related stories: Amanda Chase: VA Lawmaker at Pro-Trump Capitol Event on Jan.
+Related stories: Amanda Chase: VA Lawmaker at Pro-Trump Capitol Attack on Jan.
 6